bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

 1. If you had to teach someone with basic CSS knowledge what a preprocessor was, how would you describe it?

+  ##A preprocessor is a pretty awesome tool that enables you to cut down on your code by doing some of the work for you.
+It allows for nesting, and variables, and some logic that make for well designed code.
+It then compiles that information and outputs a standard css document that can be used for your web designs.
+It's awesome!

 2. What is the command in node package manager (npm) to install LESS globally on your computer?

+  #npm install -g less

 3. Please provide an example of a mixin you have used in a project this week.

+  #We used a mixin called .skew() which allowd us to alter an image by passing two arguments.

 4. What is the difference between fixed layout, adaptive layout, and fluid layout?

+  #A fixed layout will not adjust based on the screen size.
+  #An adaptive layout will readjust based on certain "break points."
+  #A fluid layout is the coolest.
+It will adapt in harmony with the changing size of a screen.

 5. Why do we need to use the CSS property max-width in a responsive website?

+  #We use max-width to prevent the elements from stretching outside of their containers.

 ## Initializing Project
 * Fork / Clone this project into a directory on your machine.